vibhakamath23/TicTacToeRobot/README.md

 Once this appears, MQTT Explorer or any other MQTT client can be used to publish integer messages to the server under `topic/TicTacToePosition`, and the XRP should move to the appropriate orientation for each given position.

 `XRP_MQTT.py` also contains publishing testing code within an included `If False` block.
 To troubleshoot any issues with publishing, change this to `If True` and edit as needed.
+Any published or received messages through subscription will print in terminal.

 # Part Two: Camera & Game